vantaka2/crypto_sentiment_analysis-/README.md

 ## Current state:

 ### Tools
-Apache Airflow is being used to schedule recurring jobs to gather data from various API's.
+Apache Airflow is being used to schedule recurring jobs to gather & manipulate data from various API's.

 The data is all stored within a postgres database.

 The web application is created using plotly Dash.

 ### Data